realA10001986/Time-Circuits-Display/DIY/README.md

 |:--:|
 | Click to watch the video |

-The speedo display shown in this video (which was shot before the CircuitSetup Speedo was available) is based on a fairly well-designed stand-alone replica I purchased on ebay.
+The speedo display shown in this video is based on a fairly well-designed stand-alone replica I purchased on ebay.
 I removed the electronics inside and wired the LED segments to an Adafruit i2c backpack (from the Adafruit 878 product) and connected it to the TCD.
 Yes, it is really that simple.
-(The TFC switch was made by me, see [here](https://tfc.out-a-ti.me), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)

 What you need is a box, the LED segment displays and a HT16K33-based PCB that allows accessing the LED displays via i2c (address 0x70).
 There are various readily available LED segment displays with suitable i2c break-outs from Adafruit and Seeed (Grove) that can be used as a basis.
 Adafruit [878](https://www.adafruit.com/product/878)/[5599](https://www.adafruit.com/product/5599), [1270](https://www.adafruit.com/product/1270) and [1911](https://www.adafruit.com/product/1911), as well as Grove 0.54" 14-segment [2-digit](https://www.seeedstudio.com/Grove-0-54-Red-Dual-Alphanumeric-Display-p-4031.html) or [4-digit](https://www.seeedstudio.com/Grove-0-54-Red-Quad-Alphanumeric-Display-p-4032.html) alphanumeric displays are supported.
 (The product numbers vary with color, the numbers here are the red ones.)